Lisu people: Christianity

-Beginning in the early-20th century, many Lisu people in India and Burma converted to Christianity.
+Beginning in the early 20th century, many Lisu people in India and Burma converted to Christianity.
 Missionaries such as James O. Fraser, Allyn Cooke and Isobel Kuhn and her husband, John, of the China Inland Mission (now OMF International), were active with the Lisu of Yunnan.
-Among the missionaries, James Outram Fraser (1880–1938) was the first missionary to reach the Lisu people in China.
+Among the missionaries, Fraser was the first to reach the Lisu in China.
 Another missionary who evangelized Lisu people in Myanmar was Thara Saw Ba Thaw (1889–1968).
-James Fraser and Saw Ba Thaw together created the Lisu alphabet in 1914.
-There were many other missionaries who brought Christianity to Lisu people.
+Fraser and Saw Ba Thaw created the Lisu alphabet in 1914.
+Many other missionaries brought Christianity to Lisu people.
 David Fish says, "There were over a hundred missionaries who committed their life for spreading the Gospel among the Lisu people.
 They came from different denominations and mission; China Inland Mission, Disciples of Christ (Church of Christ), Assembly of God, Pentecostal Churches, and so on.
 The Lisu people accepted those missionaries and their teaching the Gospel so that they converted into Christianity quickly to be followers of Christ."

-The first missionaries in China and Myanmar were Russell Morse and his wife, Gertrude Erma Howe, who became Gertrude Morse after marriage with Russell Morse.
+The first missionaries in China and Myanmar were Russell Morse and his wife, Gertrude (née Howe).
 The Missionaries of Christian Churches or Church of Christ in Myanmar were Morse families.
-Their mission record notes that the Morse family started their mission in China in 1926 but, due to political unrest, they traveled to Burma and began teaching among Lisu tribe in 1930.
+Their mission record notes that the Morse family started their mission in China in 1926 but, due to political unrest, traveled to Burma and began teaching among Lisu tribe in 1930.

 The Lisu people's conversion to Christianity was relatively fast.
 Many Lisu and Rawang converted to Christianity from animism.
 Before World War II, the Lisu tribes who lived in Yunnan, China, and Ah-Jhar River valley, Myanmar, were evangelized by missionaries from Tibetan Lisuland Mission and Lisuland Churches of Christ.
 Many Lisu then converted to Christianity.

 The missionaries promoted education, agriculture, and health care.
-The missionaries created the Lisu written language and new opportunities.
-David Fish reports that, "J. Russell Morse brought many kinds of fruit such as Washington, Orange, Ruby, King-Orange, and grapefruit.
+They created the Lisu written language and new opportunities.
+Fish writes, "Morse brought many kinds of fruit such as Washington, Orange, Ruby, King-Orange, and grapefruit.
 Fruit cultivation spread from Putao to other parts of Myanmar and become an important national asset.
 He also trained the people the art of carpentry and the construction of buildings.
 And the Lisu people had also learned the strategy of Church planting from them."

 The missionaries studied Lisu culture so they could rapidly spread Christianity.
-They used various kind of methods, including teaching hymns, sending medicines and doctors, helping the needy, and providing the funds for domestic missionaries and evangelists.
+They used various methods, including teaching hymns, sending medicine and doctors, helping the needy, and funding domestic missionaries and evangelists.
 They also helped in developing Lisu agriculture.

-The Chinese government's Religious Affairs Bureau has proposed considering Christianity as the official religion of the Lisu.
+The Chinese government's Religious Affairs Bureau has proposed considering Christianity the official religion of the Lisu.

-As of 2008, there were more than 700,000 Christian Lisu in Yunnan, and 450,000 in Myanmar (Burma).
+As of 2008, there were more than 700,000 Christian Lisu in Yunnan and 450,000 in Myanmar.
 Only the Lisu of Thailand have remained unchanged by Christian influences.